KromPass/MVP/quot.md

 ### Admin
 Admins will be able to manage the following system entities with both a list view (tabular list of items) and a single view (item details).

 Some entities will allow for bulk import/export in csv/xls format for both a better system bootstrapping and its maintenance and monitoring.

+Charts and reports will not be included in the following iteration of software after admins feedback on their needs.

 Views:
 - stores: import/export